- Written by Dr.Mehmet Demircioglu

 Even then, recognizing a problem early does not always mean repairing it early.
 The scalp still needs time to heal and mature before another surgery is planned.

-A common mistake is to decide on repair at month 4 because the patient hates the mirror.
-I understand the emotion, but month 4 is not a mature surgical result.
+A common mistake is to decide on repair at month 4 because you hate the mirror.
+The emotion is understandable, but month 4 is not a mature surgical result.

 Another mistake is waiting forever when the result is clearly poor after 12 to 18 months.
-At that point, a proper repair assessment becomes reasonable if the patient has realistic goals and enough donor reserve.
+At that point, a proper repair assessment becomes reasonable if you have realistic goals and enough donor reserve.

 There is an uncomfortable middle period between month 6 and month 12.
-The patient can often see enough to worry, but not enough to know the final answer.
-In that period, I usually prefer monitoring, photography, and planning discussions rather than aggressive decisions.
+You can often see enough to worry, but not enough to know the final answer.
+In that period, monitoring, photography, and planning discussions are more useful than aggressive decisions.

-Planning can begin before the final month, but the final repair decision should respect maturity.
+Planning can begin before the final month, but committing to repair is different from preparing for repair.
 The scalp, grafts, and native hair all need time to reveal what is truly there.

 When is the problem urgent rather than cosmetic?